 1.6 LEGAL BASES FOR PROCESSING YOUR PERSONAL DATA.

-We will only use your Personal Data for lawful reasons (legal bases).
+We will only process Personal Data for lawful reasons.
 These are:-

 1.7 THE PURPOSE OF PROCESSING YOUR PERSONAL DATA.

-The Legal Basis/es on which we process your Personal Data (from the list set out above in Section 1.6 Legal Bases for Processing your Personal Data) is/are in brackets beside each.
+The Legal Bases on which we process your Personal Data (from the list set out above in (1.6 LEGAL BASES FOR PROCESSING YOUR PERSONAL DATA.) are in brackets beside each purpose.

-1. Providing products and services you request:- We use the information you give us to perform the services you have asked for in relation to your flight, including requested flight changes.
+- Providing products and services you request.
+We use the Data you give us to perform the services you have asked for in relation to your flight, including requested flight changes.
 (2).

-3. Contacting you in the event of a flight time change or cancellation or disruption:- We send you communications about the services you have asked for and any changes to such services.
-These communications are not made for marketing purposes and cannot be opted-out of (2).
+- Contacting you in the event of a flight time change, cancellation, or disruption.
+Communications about the services you have asked for and changes to such services are not made for marketing purposes and cannot be opted-out of (2).

-6. Credit or other payment card verification/screening:- (6, 3).
-We use your payment information for accounting (6), billing (2) and audit (6) purposes and to detect and / or prevent any fraudulent activities (6).
+- Credit or other payment card verification (6, 3).
+We use your payment information for accounting (6), billing (2) and audit (6) purposes and to detect and / or prevent fraudulent activities (6).

-7. Customer surveys that you have agreed to participate in (1).
+- Customer surveys and/or surveys that you have agreed to participate in (1).

-12. Immigration / Customs Control: – We may be obliged to provide your Personal Data to border control agencies in your itinerary or to which your flight may fly over (3).
+- Immigration / Customs Control: – We may be obliged to provide your Data to border control agencies in your itinerary or to which your flight may fly over (3).

-14. Disease Control: – We may be required to pass your information to customs/border control (3).
+- Disease Control: – We may be required to pass your Data to customs/border control (3).

 1.8 PROCESSING OF PERSONAL DATA RELATING TO CRIMINAL CONVICTIONS.

-We may process Personal Data relating to criminal convictions for one, or more of the following legal bases: 1, 2, 3, 4, where It is necessary for the purposes of legal advice, or in connection with legal proceedings or in connection with the exercise, defence or establishment of legal claims.
+We may process Personal Data relating to criminal convictions for one or more of the following legal bases: 1, 2, 3, 4.

 1.9 PROCESSING OF SPECIAL CATEGORIES OF PERSONAL DATA.

-We may process Special Categories* of Personal Data concerning you, for one or more of the legal bases outlined in Section 1.6 Legal Bases for Processing your Personal Data and/or:
+We may process Special Categories* of Personal Data for one or more of the legal bases outlined in 1.6 LEGAL BASES FOR PROCESSING YOUR PERSONAL DATA., and/or:

-• Where the processing is necessary for the establishment, exercise or defence of legal claims or whenever courts are acting in their judicial capacity and/or
+- When necessary for the establishment, exercise or defence of legal claims or whenever courts are acting in their judicial capacity.

-• Processing relates to personal data which are manifestly made public by you and/or
+- Processing relates to Data manifestly made public by you.

-*Special Categories of Personal Data: – Personal Data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, and the processing of genetic data, bio-metric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person’s sex life or sexual orientation.
-(Provisions for the processing of such Personal Data are set out in Article 9 of the GDPR)
+*Special Categories of Personal Data: – Personal Data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership.
+It also includes genetic data, and bio-metric data for the purpose of uniquely identifying a natural person.
+Data concerning health or data concerning a natural person’s sex life or sexual orientation is also Special Category Data.
+(Provisions for the processing of such Personal Data are set out in Article 9 GDPR).

 2 SHARING AND STORING YOUR PERSONAL DATA.